 Vegan diet for weight loss: eat enough protein

 What is protein?
 Protein is a macronutrient that is essential for growth and repair, as well as keeping us healthy.
 It can also help with weight loss because it boosts the metabolism and helps to keep the body full – meaning less chance of snacking on junk food or giving into sugar cravings.

 Most adults need around 0.75g of protein per kilo of body weight per day.
 In practice, that’s about two portions of meat, fish, nuts or tofu per day.
 As a rough guide, a portion of protein should fit into the palm of your hand.

 Nutritionist Jenna Hope (opens in new tab) explains that protein helps to increase satiety, also known as your feeling of fullness.
 “It can therefore keep you fuller for longer compared with carbohydrates and fats,” she says.
 “Additionally, protein requires more energy to break down, meaning less of the calories are absorbed."

 But do you need to eat meat to get protein?
 The answer is no, according to Hope.

 "Protein from plant foods includes nuts, seeds, tofu and soy products, beans and pulses," she says.
+There are many great dietary sources of plant-based protein.
 And if you're not a fan of eating protein, you can drink it in the form of a vegan shake.
 “Vegan protein powders can be convenient ways to increase protein in the diet,” adds Hope.
 “However they are not necessary in order to obtain adequate amounts of protein.
 Additionally, they shouldn’t replace wholefood sources of plant based protein.”

 New to protein powders?
 Check out our guide to the best vegan protein powder.